 Spike Milligan Statue

-A statue of this comic genius sitting on a bench encouraging a 'Conversation with Spike'.
+A statue of this comic genius sitting on a bench encouraging a 'Conversation with Spike' was installed by The Finchley Society of which Spike was president.